Sumner M. Redstone Professor of Surgery, Harvard Medical School

 Founding Director, Center for Surgery, Innovation & Bioengineering, Massachusetts General Hospital

 September 24, 1951- January 17, 2022

-Dr. Tompkins has served on dozens of Scientific, Not-for-Profit, and Academic Boards and National Committees and has published more than 500 research contributions in medicine and engineering journals toward the advancement of science and engineering in medicine.
-He has delivered over 500 invited keynote and scientific meeting presentations, lectures as well as he has received numerous honors and awards.
+Dr. Tompkins served on dozens of Scientific, Not-for-Profit, and Academic Boards and National Committees and published more than 500 research contributions in medicine and engineering journals toward the advancement of science and engineering in medicine.
+He delivered over 500 invited keynote and scientific meeting presentations and lectures.
+He received numerous honors and awards.